Visitor guide

 What are Hue Imperial City's opening hours in 2026?

-The Imperial City is open daily, typically 06:30–17:30 in summer (April–September) and 07:00–17:00 in winter (October–March), with last admission about 30 minutes before closing.
-Hours can shift seasonally and during major festivals — confirm against the Hue Monuments Conservation Centre site on the morning of your visit.
+The Imperial City is generally open daily, with hours typically varying by season (often opening earlier and closing later in summer months).
+Last admission is usually 30 minutes before closing.
+Hours can shift seasonally and during major festivals — confirm current hours on the official website before your visit.

 Is Hue Imperial City the same as the Royal Tombs?

 No — they are separate sites.
 The Imperial City (Hoàng thành) is the walled palace complex in central Hue.
-The Royal Tombs of the Nguyễn emperors — including Minh Mạng, Tự Đức, and Khải Định — are individual mausoleum complexes spread 4–16 km south along the Perfume River, each requiring its own entry.
-Combo passes bundle them together at a discount.
+The Royal Tombs of the Nguyễn emperors — including Minh Mạng, Tự Đức, and Khải Định — are individual mausoleum complexes spread several kilometers south along the Perfume River, each requiring its own entry.
+Check with the ticket office about available passes that may bundle multiple sites.

 How far apart are the Royal Tombs and how do I get between them?

-The principal three tombs lie along a 10–15 km arc south of the Citadel, with 5–8 km between most pairs.
+The principal three tombs are spread several kilometers south and southwest of the Citadel, with significant distances between each site.
 They are not walkable from each other.
 Practical options are private car with driver for the day, motorbike tour, or a guided combo bundle including air-conditioned transport.
 Public buses do not link tomb to tomb.

 Which Royal Tomb is the best one to visit if I only have time for one?

-Most international visitors pick Khải Định's tomb for visual impact — a hillside structure of blackened concrete with extraordinary glass-and-porcelain mosaic interiors, completed in 1931.
+Most international visitors pick Khải Định's tomb for visual impact — a hillside structure of blackened concrete with extraordinary glass-and-porcelain mosaic interiors, built in the 1920s.
 Minh Mạng's tomb is the most architecturally classical and contemplative; Tự Đức's is the most atmospheric, with a lake the emperor used as a poetry retreat while he was still alive.

 How long should I budget for a full Hue heritage visit?